HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 [[Apptimize] How Many Users Do I Need for My A/B Test?
 Calculate Sample Size and Run Times](https://apptimize.com/blog/2014/01/how-many-users-time/)
 * [How to Determine Your A/B Testing Sample Size & Time Frame]: https://blog.hubspot.com/marketing/email-a-b-test-sample-size-testing-time
 [[Ginny Mineo] How to Determine Your A/B Testing Sample Size & Time Frame](https://blog.hubspot.com/marketing/email-a-b-test-sample-size-testing-time)
+* [A Gentle Introduction to Statistical Power and Power Analysis in Python]:https://machinelearningmastery.com/statistical-power-and-power-analysis-in-python/
+[[Jason Brownlee] A Gentle Introduction to Statistical Power and Power Analysis in Python](https://machinelearningmastery.com/statistical-power-and-power-analysis-in-python/)
 * [p-hacking: What it is and how to avoid it!]: https://www.youtube.com/watch?v=HDCOUXE3HMM [[Josh Starmer-1] p-hacking: What it is and how to avoid it!](https://www.youtube.com/watch?v=HDCOUXE3HMM)
 * [Power Analysis, Clearly Explained!!!]: https://www.youtube.com/watch?v=VX_M3tIyiYk